 Colin Glen Forest Park

-The hair-raising adventure attractions at Colin Glen are open again!
-Book a session on the SKYTrek high ropes and low ropes courses, try your hand at archery or challenge friends to a Laser-Tag combat.
-There’s also mountain biking trails, a driving range, golf course, guided nature walks and a Gruffalo Trail for little ones.
-Look out for new attractions including an Alpine Coaster coming this summer.
+Visit Colin Glen Forest Park for some fun-filled, action-packed adventure!
+Have a go on the SKYTrek high ropes and low ropes course, try your hand at archery, or challenge friends to Laser-Tag combat.
+There’s also mountain biking trails, a driving range, a golf course, guided nature walks, and a Gruffalo Trail for little ones.
+Get your adrenaline pumping with the Black Bull Run, the Forest Flyover zipline and if you’re feeling really brave, check out Ireland’s longest zipline, the River Rapid.

 Belfast Golf Courses